 A large proportion of crime is committed by a relatively small number of people.
-Agencies such as the Thames Valley Police, Buckinghamshire County Council and the Probation Service work together to change the behaviour of offenders that cause the most harm to their community, through a process known as Integrated Offender Management (IOM).
+Agencies such as the Thames Valley Police, Buckinghamshire Council and the Probation Service work together to change the behaviour of offenders that cause the most harm to their community, through a process known as Integrated Offender Management (IOM).

 Integrated Offender Management